chauhanabhay1248/Frolic-Oration/README.md

 ## Usage

 1. Run the frolicoration.py file.
-2. Select the type of gae you want to play.
+2. Select the type of game you want to play.